VolkanSah/ChatGPT-ShellMaster/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## License
-This project is licensed under the "Help the World Grow" License.
-See the ![LICENSE] file for details.
+This project is licensed under the "Help the World Grow ❤️ " License .
+See the [LICENSE](LICENSE) file for details.